• Weekly Market Report

 Plastics Division

-The Plastics Division passed the ISRI’s Position on Minimum Recycled Plastic Content Legislation which was approved by the Government Relations Committee and the ISRI Board of Directors.
+The Plastics Division passed the ISRI’s Position on Minimum Recycled Plastic Content Legislation which was approved by the Government Relations Committee and the ReMA Board of Directors.
 In brief, the Position supports legislation, Design for Recycling® (DfR), public education and advocacy, and life cycle assessments to help spur the demand for recycled plastics while also increasing the commitment by stakeholders throughout the supply chain to ensure plastics are responsible manufactured and recycled into new products.

 MRF Committee

-The Committee accepted an invitation from the Specifications Working Group Chair, Randy Goodman, to select a representative from the MRF Committee to participate in the modernization and updating of the ISRI Specifications Circular.
+The Committee accepted an invitation from the Specifications Working Group Chair, Randy Goodman, to select a representative from the MRF Committee to participate in the modernization and updating of the ReMA Specifications Circular.
 Also of note, fires in MRFs caused by lithium ion batteries have been a big concern and issue over the past decade.
-The MRF Committee, along with other ISRI departments, will be reviewing a draft report on preventing such fires.
+The MRF Committee, along with other ReMA departments, will be reviewing a draft report on preventing such fires.
 This document is the result of working with other industry associations.

 You are not allowed to post comments.